AnnaBaraulina/AnnaBaraulina/README.md

 I am an aspiring web developer with hands-on experience working with various technologies.
 Currently, I am actively involved in building educational and non-commercial projects at Yandex Practicum.
 In addition, I am always eager to learn and improve my skills to stay up-to-date with the latest web development technologies.

-I have experience working with a range of technologies including __HTML, CSS, SCSS, responsive design, cross-browser layout, JavaScript, Git, Webpack, React, Redux, Versel, Next.js, API, Web-Socket and GitHub pages.__
+I have experience working with a range of technologies including __HTML, CSS, SCSS, responsive design, cross-browser layout, JavaScript, TypeScript, Git, Webpack, React, Redux, Versel, Next.js, API, Web-Socket and GitHub pages.__

 As a web developer, I believe in constantly improving my skills and staying up-to-date with the latest web development trends.
 I am always eager to learn new technologies and tools to enhance my abilities and deliver high-quality results.